 Summary The donkey kick is an intermediate-level bodyweight glute isolation exercise performed from an all-fours position, primarily targeting the gluteus maximus through hip extension, with secondary activation of the hamstrings, core stabilizers, and gluteus medius.
 Research published in the Journal of Orthopaedic and Sports Physical Therapy found that quadruped hip extension exercises produce high gluteus maximus activation when performed with controlled form (Reiman et al., 2012).
-The key form cue is bracing the core to prevent lower back arching and lifting the thigh only to hip height with a 90-degree knee bend while driving through the heel.
-Best used as a warm-up or accessory exercise at 3 sets of 15-20 reps per leg, commonly paired with fire hydrants for complete glute complex coverage.
+The defining form cue is bracing the core to prevent lower-back arching and lifting the thigh only to hip height with a 90-degree knee bend while driving through the heel.
+Best used as a warm-up or accessory exercise at 3 sets of 15 to 20 reps per leg, commonly paired with fire hydrants for complete glute complex coverage.

 The donkey kick is one of those exercises that looks ridiculously easy and, honestly, kind of silly.
 You're on all fours kicking your foot at the ceiling.
 It doesn't look like much.
 But when done correctly, with a real squeeze at the top and your core actually braced, it's one of the best glute activation exercises you can do without any equipment.

 Here's the catch though.
 Most people do donkey kicks wrong.
 They arch their back, swing their leg, and feel it everywhere except the glute.
-A 2011 study published in the Journal of Orthopaedic & Sports Physical Therapy found that quadruped hip extension exercises produce high gluteus maximus activation when performed with controlled form (Reiman et al., 2012).
-But that "controlled form" part is doing a lot of heavy lifting in that sentence.
+A 2012 study published in the Journal of Orthopaedic and Sports Physical Therapy found that quadruped hip extension exercises produce high gluteus maximus activation when performed with controlled form (Reiman et al., 2012).
+But that "controlled form" part is doing a lot of work in that sentence.
 Speed it up or arch your back, and the activation drops off fast.

 This guide covers how to do donkey kicks properly, the mistakes that kill your glute activation, and how to pair them with fire hydrants for a complete glute warm-up.

-Donkey kick muscles targeted diagram showing gluteus maximus as primary muscle with hamstrings, core stabilizers, and gluteus medius as secondary
+Donkey kick muscles activated: gluteus maximus as the primary mover with hamstrings, gluteus medius, and core stabilizers as supporting muscles during quadruped hip extension

-Donkey kick muscles targeted: gluteus maximus does the heavy lifting, with hamstrings and core stabilizers assisting.
+Donkey kick muscles targeted: gluteus maximus drives the hip extension, with hamstrings, gluteus medius, and the anterior core working as stabilizers.

 How to Do Donkey Kicks (Step-by-Step)